lilanika/Redesign-Wander/README.md

 Password: Aurel123

 Wander is a full-stack application to save your favourite places around the world
-* :mag: search function and possibility to save places on your account
-* :pencil2: Possibility to edit the places and to add a comment, a note or a colour tag according to their categories
-* :large_blue_circle: Possibility to filter your list by category (e.g. restaurant, sport, culture)
-* :x: Possibility to delete the places you no longer want in your list

-❤️ Whether smartphone or big screen, it is suitable for all devices 🌒 toggle between dark and light mode
+* ❤️ Whether smartphone or big screen, it is suitable for all devices
+* 🌒 toggle between dark and light mode
-🔍 Filter by categories
+* 🔍 Filter by categories
-✏️ Add a note to the location, change the color tag according to their    categories or delete a spot to keep your personal list of the most beautiful places in the world up to date.
+* ✏️ Add a note to the location, change the color tag according to their    categories or delete a spot to keep your personal list of the most beautiful places in the world up to date.

 Long-term goals

-💪🏼 Move from handlebars to react
+💪🏼 Convert Wanda into a mobile app.
+Would be nice :-)

 #searchingforjuniorposition #github #project #javascript #react #nodejs #cloudinary #ironhack #mongodb #grid #responsivedesign #mobilefirst #css #uidesign